 - No need to install software to use the services.

 - Better Configuration and Customization of Software: It may include changing themes, changing logo,

-assigned views according to role, alter data and fields, and many more.
+assigning views according to the role, altering data and fields, and many more.

 - Updates and Patches: SaaS applications are updated to the latest security and patch the bug.
 The vendor updates their software centrally and does not interfere with customers.

 - Deploying, Scaling, and Upgrading the application more quickly.

 Some of the popular SaaS services are Google Apps(Gmail, google drive, google talk), Cisco WebEx, Office Tools(excel, word, PowerPoint, ...), Dynamics CRM Online, Oracle ERP, Salesforce, MailChimp, Snowflake ConstantConnect, Slack, JIRA, Dropbox, BigCommerce, ZenDesk, Heroku, OpenShift, Quickbooks, SAP, HubSpot, Amazon, Uber, Spotify, Airbnb, etc.